 Since on-property emails are sent the day of arrival, you’re able to set the tone for your guest’s stay and ensure it’s off to the best possible start.

-Here are the top tips I share with my customers to help optimize their welcome emails, beyond sending one to begin with!
+Here are the top tips I share with my customers to help optimize their welcome emails and enhance guest communication, beyond sending one to begin with!

 1. Images of your hotel and facilities

 An email is a reflection of your hotel, so of course, you want it to look amazing.
 Including a few beautiful images of your hotel and/or its facilities in the email will get guests excited about their stay and what’s to come.

 One thing to keep in mind with images is to avoid using pictures of guestrooms.
 Remember, the guest is already on-property so there is no reason to sell them on your inventory.
 Also, you don’t want to be in a situation where a guest is troubled by the fact that the room in the email is a lot nicer than the one they are currently staying in.

 Take a look at an example below from the Down Hall Hotel & Spa.
 It opens with an alluring image of their property and gives guests a preview of their dining options.